 … we decided to take a slightly different route.

-What we found was University Park & unexplored streets in West Adams – totally walkable blocks filled with old street art & old-school L.A. architecture.
+What we found was University Park & unexplored streets in the Adams neighborhood – totally walkable blocks filled with old street art & old-school L.A. architecture.

 Starting on Vermont & 23rd, on the corner of a tree-lined street – where we saw this street art piece.

 This mural was the first thing that caught on our eye on this street.

 Just right off Vermont on 23rd, we had to pull over to check it out.
 Anyone else spotted this before?